 Elective Courses (15 credits)

 Students can select any OPR, STA, CIS or MTH course totaling 15 credits.
 With the approval of the department advisor students may select quantitatively-oriented course(s)n other areas.
-Students may select appropriate Graduate Internship courses.
+Students may also select appropriate Graduate Internship courses.

 Office of Graduate Admissions